What is tularemia?

 The incubation period of tularemia is between 1-10 days.
 The severity of the disease varies according to the route of exposure and the strain.
 Some infected cats will remain subclinical.

 Also, symptoms can vary depending on the type of tularemia the cat has.

-- Oculoglandular tularemia – Purulent conjunctivitis, most often in one eye with enlarged lymph nodes.
+- Oculoglandular tularemia: Purulent conjunctivitis, most often in one eye, ocular pain, redness, sensitivity to light, enlarged lymph nodes.

 As the disease progresses, septicemia, jaundice, enlarged liver and spleen.
 Possible complications include kidney failure, meningitis, sepsis, hepatitis, disseminated intravascular coagulation and acute respiratory distress.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.

 - Baseline tests: Biochemical profile and complete blood count may reveal elevated liver enzymes if there is liver involvement.

 - Culture and sensitivity: Tissue samples such as lymph nodes, liver or spleen, blood, exudates from ulcers are sent to a laboratory where cultured on a medium (agar) which promotes the growth of bacteria.
 Once the bacteria or fungi have been cultured, discs made from filter paper that have been impregnated with antimicrobial drugs are placed on the bacterial or fungal lawn.
 When bacteria or fungi are sensitive to a particular antimicrobial, a plaque or zone of inhibition will form around the disc, where the bacteria or fungus have been killed.
 This helps to determine which antimicrobials are most effective.

 - Antibody test: A blood test to look for the presence of antibodies in the blood serum.
 The result may be negative if the cat is tested too early as it can take some time for antibodies to develop.